-Education Article, §7-301, Annotated Code of Maryland, Compulsory Attendance states that “each child who resides in Maryland and is 5 years old or older and under 16 shall attend a public school regularly during the entire school year unless the child is otherwise receiving regular, thorough schooling during the school year in the studies usually taught in the public school to children of the same age.
-Maryland recognizes nonpublic schools and home schooling as options to public school enrollment for students to receive regular, thorough instruction.”
-A state approved non-public school can be a church-based school or a school or institution that “has a certificate of approval from the Maryland State Board of Education.”
-The regulations do not require a parent or guardian to have a high school diploma or college degree in order to home school a child.
-(NOTE: To read a Home Instruction Fact Sheet provided by the Maryland Department of Education.
+Compulsory Attendance Requirements – Code of Maryland regulations #13A.10.10.01 states that each child who resides in Maryland and is 5 years old or older and under 18 shall attend a public school regularly during the entire school year unless the child is otherwise receiving regular, thorough schooling during the school year in the studies usually taught in the public school to children of the same age.
+(Education Article, §7-301, Annotated Code of Maryland.)

 Maryland Homeschool State Laws Links:

 NOTE: HomeSchoolFacts intends the above information to be used for research purposes only.
 None of this information is intended as legal advice by HomeSchoolFacts.